Llanfynydd: Worship

+Amor baptist chapel was founded in 1829.
+According to a local story, the builder of the chapel was owed £100 and it took 10 years for this sum to be paid, the chapel having to remain unopened in that time.
+Amor chapel was used as a replacement for the local primary school when the latter was affected by a fire in 1954.

+Carmel Calvinistic Methodist Chapel stood near Cefnbrisgen and was built in 1850–51.
+Records pertaining to the chapel include baptismal registers, 1867–1945; a church register recording members and their financial contributions, 1881–1928; and associated congregational records stretching into the middle of the twentieth century.
+Pen-y-Garn Independent Sunday School in the north of the parish, built in 1869, was a Sunday school or preaching station linked with the Independent church at Abergorlech, which is known as Capel Newydd.
+The nineteenth-century history mentions the Calvinistic Methodists and Baptists of the area were linked with Pen-y-Garn, which shows that the Schoolroom might have been used by a variety of denominations.

 Education

 D. Jones, a local clergyman, established a day school in Llanfynydd in 1738, for 20 children.

 The number of pupils at the school had fallen to 11 by September 2013, with a deficit of £50,000, and Carmarthenshire County Council warned that the school would close if numbers fell below 10.

 However, in December 2014 the BBC reported that though the school had no pupils, it could not be closed until the county council had held a consultation and a vote on the issue.